Request Assistance

 Funding and Sustainability

 In 2023, the Project received a $700,000 congressional award sponsored by U.S. Representative Nikema Williams (from Georgia’s 5th District).
-This support will help PHG accomplish several wish-list objectives, including hiring a short-term case manager to continue to work with the families after the 12-month intervention and developing a statewide training for child welfare and aging professionals around the state.
+This support helped PHG accomplish several wish-list objectives, including hiring a short-term case manager to continue to work with the families after the 12-month intervention and developing a statewide training for child welfare and aging professionals around the state.
 The training is part of a larger initiative through the GSU School of Social Work’s “Professional Excellence” Program.
 The in-person and online training will share insights about the unique needs of grandparents raising grandchildren and how to capitalize on their strengths.

 Demonstrating Success and Continuing Quality Improvement